What Are Portable Browsers? Pros & Cons

 Portable Browsers: Performance and Storage Tips

 Hardware matters.
 For instance, external SSDs provide fast I/O and better durability.
-Meanwhile, cheap flash sticks wear out quickly and cause slowdowns.
+Meanwhile, browsers like Opera Portable and Brave Portable are designed to run smoothly from portable storage.

 Portable Browsers vs Installed Browsers